modular-component/website/docs/reference.md

 :::ref
 Function used to easily build a stage function.
 See [Writing custom stages: wrap helper](./usage/writing-custom-stages.md#getvaluegetterfor-and-wrap-recommended) for more details.

+#### When to use it

+Use `wrap` when your stage function provider receives a parameter of type [`GetValueGetterFor`](#type-getvaluegetterforcontext-field-type), to safely convert it into a value getter function every time so you can call it with the received args.
+It takes care of checking if the received value is already a function, or if it is a raw value needing to be wrapped.

+#### Function parameters

+- `useFn: Type | ((args: Args) => Type)`: the variable holding either a raw value or a value getter, to be wrapped.

+#### Type parameters

+- Args: arguments of the value getter.
+Inferred automatically from the passed value if it's a function.
+- Type: type of the value or return type of the value getter.
+Inferred automatically from the passed value.

 <details>
 <summary>Reveal type</summary>